 - You don’t need to be involved with customer issues (forget about the disrespect of some folks!).

-- You don’t need to be stuck in traffic anymore – You could be traveling the world instead.
+- You don’t need to be stuck in traffic anymore – you could be traveling the world!

 - It involves an intellectual and creative process through which you can help people all over the world

 - The more work you put in, the more you get out.

 - The business has a global reach and never sleeps.
 It can find customers at any day, anytime, anywhere in the world.